Rocky Mountain Oils Review—Pure Essential Oils from a Trusted Company?

 And the only two issues this review has with Rocky Mountain Oils?
 Their website is a bit tricky to navigate, and they’re a bit pricey.
 Now, as a customer of theirs, I think their website is super easy to navigate.
-And as I said above, while I don’t think Rocky Mountain Oils is cheap, I don’t think they’re super expensive.
+And as I said above, while I don’t think Rocky Mountain Oils is cheap, I do think they’re perfectly affordable.
 And I understand that I’m paying for quality.

-Okay, now that I’ve given you my full opinion on Rocky Mountain Oils . . . let’s get into the fun stuff—using essential oils!
+Okay, now that I’ve given you my full Rocky Mountain Oils review . . . let’s get into the fun stuff—using essential oils!

 Rocky Mountain Oils Recipes